Visiting Hierve el Agua: Tours, Tips, How to Get There & What to Expect

 Can You Stay Overnight at Hierve el Agua?

-Yes, there are simple cabins (cabañas) on-site!
-Prices range from 600–1200 MXN per night, but can’t be booked online — you’ll need to ask in person.
+Yes — there are simple cabins (cabañas) on-site where you can stay overnight.
+Prices usually range from 600–1200 MXN per night, but they can’t be booked online — you’ll need to ask in person when you arrive.

 The bonus?
 From 5pm to 7am, you’ll have the place almost to yourself.
 Bring snacks and essentials, as services are limited.

-The dry season (November–April) offers the best weather and easiest access.
-Rainy season (June–September) makes the road more slippery and can sometimes lead to closures.
+The dry season (November to April) offers the best weather and easiest access.
+During the rainy season (June to September), the road can be slippery and occasional closures are possible.

 Is Hierve el Agua worth it?

 Absolutely.
-It’s one of the most unique natural landscapes in Mexico — and photos don’t do it justice.
-Whether you’re into hiking, swimming, photography, or just soaking up surreal views, Hierve el Agua delivers.
+Hierve el Agua is one of the most unique natural landscapes in Mexico — and photos really don’t do it justice.
+Whether you’re into hiking, swimming, photography, or simply soaking up the views, it’s easily one of the best day trips from Oaxaca City.